 The hand signals in the photo above are pretty self explanatory, but feel free to get creative and have fun with it!
 You can even extend it further to practice colons, semi-colons, ellipses, and more.
 It’s so easy, and students will enjoy the shake up during their read aloud time.

-To practice this strategy, my students use my Morning Work / Daily Spiral Review below.
+You can apply this strategy to more than just your read alouds.
+My students used my Morning Work / Daily Spiral Review below to show where to put different types punctuation.
 This specific page is from the 4th grade version.
 The best thing about this resource are the notes I give to students on this page.
 If this is the first time students are seeing this skill, or if students are not completely proficient, these notes guide students to practice this important skill.

 In addition to this easy practice strategy with your read-aloud book, you can even choose fun, simple, and short mentor texts to read with your students.
 Below are some of my favorite punctuation mentor texts that I love to read with my kids.